tinacms/tina.io/content/blog/evolution-of-inline-editing.md

 We could try conditionally adding the inline editing components, but it's clear that the logic needed to include inline editing is now coupled to our page and components.
 It's now more difficult to maintain, share, or re-use those components.

-The usability benefits of inline editing could possibly outweigh these concerns for your use case.
+The usability benefits of inline editing could outweigh these concerns depending on your use case.
 But we're searching for solutions with fewer trade-offs.

 ## Alternative approaches